-Presentation (0-5) Questions and Answers session (0-5) Quality of presentation content and Ability to respond to questions raised by expert organisation reviewers in the Evaluation Summary Report Quality of presentation delivery Motivation, evaluated by knowledge of candidate on SPARKLE supervisor and research area Quality of communication skills Ambition, evaluated by quality of candidates' motivation and career ambitions Weighting of Scores 35% 65%
+Presentation (0-5) Questions and Answers session (0-5) Quality of presentation content and Ability to respond to questions raised by expert organisation reviewers in the Evaluation Summary Report Quality of procentation delivery Motivation, evaluated by knowledge of candidate Quality of presentation delivery on SPARKLE supervisor and research area Quality of communication skills Ambition, evaluated by quality of candidates' Quality of communication skills motivation and career ambitions Weighting of Scores 35% 65%

-Table 4.4Interview award criteria and scoring
+Table 4.4 Interview award criteria and scoring

-When the interviews are complete, the PM adds up the weighted scores from the IPRP and interview processes to generate the final score for each applicant (written proposal 70% weighting and the competency interview 30% weighting).
+When the interviews are complete, the PM adds up the weighted scores from the IPRP and interview processes to generate the final score for each applicant (written proposal 50% weighting and the competency interview 50% weighting), a minimum threshold of 70% overall must be met for candidates to be deemed appointable.
 The top 5 or 6 scoring applicants are then presented to the Sparkle Steering Committee, who endorse the final funding decision, including the placement of the next 2 or 3 ranked applicants on a reserve list (provided that there are sufficient candidates above the threshold score).